Life of the Party

 by Andrew Consiglio - Leader and Director of Youth Fellowship

-Christmas and New Year celebrations are over and many of us have been to some sort of party or another.
+Christmas and New Year celebrations are coming and many of us have been planning some sort of party or another.
+The right lighting sets the mood and can even influence the overall ambiance of the event.
+If you need outdoor lighting for your party, click here.
 Many times, there are people who are what we call ‘the life of the party’ – not necessarily because they are loud but because they have the sort of personality and presence which tends to fill a room.
 Somehow with them or without them its not exactly the same!

 In heaven, God the Father calls together a group of angels for a quick consultation with the ‘Celestial Board of Miracles’.
 What do you propose Jesus first miracle should be?
 All agreed that it would have to be something amazing.
 One angel suggested that He delivers people from loads of demons, another one that He heals 20 lepers, another one that he goes to a cemetery and raises 70 people from the dead.
 God told them that He would take their suggestions into consideration.